2018: Open for Kids & Families

 - Crescent Cove served 75 families in Minnesota caring for a child or children with a shortened life-expectancy.

 - In late 2016, we learned of the North Memorial Residential Hospice Home as a potential location.
 In August 2016, while Crescent Cove was on WCCO-TV receiving a $50,000 grant from the Minnesota Wild Foundation, a volunteer from North Memorial heard our mission and reached out to Katie with news that the hospital was closing and selling the existing adult hospice home.
 In October 2016, Crescent Cove signed a purchase agreement with North Memorial for the land at 4201 58th Ave N in Brooklyn Center.

 - Most notably in 2016, Governor Mark Dayton of Minnesota signed into legislation that hospice care can be provided for kids and young adults.
 Learn more

-- A demand analysis was completed by Kurt Salmon, and many meetings were held with Edgcumbe Presbyterian Church as a possible land location for the Crescent Cove home.
+- A demand analysis to determine the viability of this type of facility was completed by Kurt Salmon, a local consulting firm.
+At the time, many meetings were held with Edgcumbe Presbyterian Church as a possible land location for building a facility.

 2015 Updates: Capital Campaign in Swing